 In Cape Town, I drove Chapman's Peak Drive with white knuckles and an irrepressible grin - a cliff on one side, the Atlantic insisting on eternity on the other.
 It felt like travelling to the edge of a sentence that could end anywhere.

-On a holiday in Mozambique, I slipped into the Indian Ocean and swam with dolphins - their silver arcs cutting the surface like commas in a sentence you never want to end.
+On a holiday in Mozambique, I slipped into the Indian Ocean and swam with dolphins - their silver arcs cutting the surface.
 Underwater, sound turned to heartbeat and light to silk.
 I surfaced knowing I had just learned more about rhythm and flow than any theory could teach.

 In Johannesburg, I jumped out of a plane.
 For a few seconds the fall was fear; then it became surrender; then quiet.
 And, then I wanted to keep flying forever, never wanting to come down.
 The ground rose like a promise.
 Later, in a hotel room, I wondered why that kind of clarity never visited me in the life.